keithasaurus/koda-validate/README.md

   - `Any`: any type of input can be passed in to be validated
   - `float`: if the data is valid, a value of type `Valid[float]` will be returned
   - `Serializable`: if it's invalid, a value of type `Invalid[Serializable]` will be returned
+  - note that mypy understands the role of all of these types
 - the `__call__` method performs any kind of validation needed, so long as the input and output type signatures -- as determined by the `Validator` type parameters - are abided

 We accept `Any` because the type of input may be unknown before submitting to the `Validator`.
 After our